anum124/Malik-portfolio/final_project_AnumMalik2.md

 **Q.7: Is the content motivating for an audience to employ best practices in reducing air pollution?**

 *A.7: It shows facts that are not necessarily related to people’s decisions.
 Particulate matter can be reduced with efficient fuels, the policy standards at the country level can change, and urban planning can also shift these trends.
-I think this is such a complicated development issue that it’s tough to ask Pakistan with 14 million cars to use the car less, when a country like the USA, with a similar population, has 276 million vehicles.
+I think this is such a complicated development issue that it’s tough to ask Pakistan with 14 million cars to use the car less, when a country like the USA has 276 million vehicles.
 However, if you purpose is to raise awareness, then this does a great job!*

 **Q.8: Do you have any other feedback for improvement?**